-I would start our RV living journey out with an Air Compresser like this one with us on day one.
+I would start our RV living journey out with an Air Compressor like this one with us on day one.

 8. RV down to Baja Mexico like our friends have done over the winter.

-It’s been on my bucket list for years to take our RV down to Baja Mexico like our friends have done many times.
+It’s been on my bucket list for years to go RV camping in Baja Mexico like our friends have done many times.
 If we were to launch into RV living again, we would be sure to spend a winter down in Baja with other full-time RVers and learn to kite surf with them.

 9. Use Harvest Hosts more often and stay at wineries, breweries, and farms.

-I would use the Harvest Hosts membership so much more if we were to live in our RV and travel full time again.
-Our family would learn so much connecting with farmers, wineries, and other business owners while boondocking on their land for a night.
+I would use the Harvest Hosts membership so much more if we were to live in our RV and travel full-time again.
+Our family would learn so much by connecting with farmers, wineries, and other business owners while boondocking on their land for a night.
 Harvest Hosts is such a great membership to have, click here to check it out.